Vol. 61, 2022

 has also established colonies on Gueishan Island and in Hualien on

-Taiwan’s main island in the past few decades; the population size is
+Taiwan’s main island in the past few decades.
+The total size is

 estimated to be 240 individuals, and this number is on the rise.